 The sandbox workspace enables you to browse the available resources, services, Apps and connections defined for the sandbox.
 You can review the instructions and activity feed, and launch blueprint commands (if available).
 The resources displayed on the diagram and their connections update in real time as their state changes.
 Depending on your permissions level, you can pull in additional resources into the sandbox or remove existing resources.
-If you have obtained a license for the Save and Restore paid add-on, you can also save a sandbox.
+For additional information, see Using the Sandbox Workspace.

 Note: An active blueprint is considered a sandbox.

 In the image below, hover over an area or option to learn more about it, or use the table that follows.

 |1||The canvas displays the different resources, services and apps in the sandbox, and their connectivity.
 Here you can perform different actions on the sandbox and its elements like connecting/disconnecting routes, running orchestration and resource commands and deploying Apps.|

 |2||The Sandbox menu enables you to end, update and extend the sandbox, show the physical layer and save the sandbox as a blueprint.|

 |3||Click the Resource, App / Service, or Abstract button to add the suitable resource to your sandbox.|

 |4||The name of the sandbox.
 Click to change.|